 Although Work and Holiday visas are not primary corporate-relocation vehicles, delays can hit regional supply chains that feed into national projects – from airport catering to remote-site hospitality.
 Companies with subcontractors in those sectors should monitor staffing levels and build flexibility into service-delivery agreements.

-The government is expected to publish the 2026 country caps and any amended eligibility rules in February, leaving a six-week window where no new Subclass 462 applications can be lodged for the affected countries.
-Employers and applicants alike are urged to submit complete, decision-ready files before the 16 December cut-off to avoid a long seasonal hiatus.
+The government is expected to publish the 2026 country caps and any amended eligibility rules in February, leaving a six-week window where no new Subclass 462 applications can be lodged for ballot-regulated countries only.
+Employers and applicants alike are urged to submit complete, decision-ready files before the 16 December cut-off if they fall under the ballot process (China, India, Vietnam) to avoid a long seasonal hiatus.
+Applicants from non-ballot countries such as Indonesia are not affected by this ballot cut-off.